This post may contain affiliate links.

 Now that you have hot springs on your mind, you can visit the original hot springs at the Cave and Basin National Historic site, one of Banff’s most historic points of interest.

-While the Indigenous people had known about the hot springs for at least 10,000 years, it was when workers from the railroad found this steamy cave of hot springs that the world began to take notice.
+While the Indigenous people have known about the hot springs for at least 10,000 years, it was when workers from the railroad found this steamy cave of thermal springs that the outside world began to take notice.

 You can no longer swim here, but it’s worth a visit for its connection to the past, and for the otherworldly atmosphere as you explore the cave and pool.
 Discovery tours are free with admission.